-1.1 Practise according to ethical, legislative and professional standards that reflect their increased level of responsibility, accountability and scope of practice.
+1.1 Practise according to ethical, legal and professional standards, competencies and guidelines that reflect their increased level of responsibility, accountability and scope of practice.

-1.5 Practise autonomously and collaboratively as a member of an interprofessional team.
+1.2 Practise autonomously as a member of an interprofessional team.

-1.6 Document all aspects of client care as required by legislation/regulation (federal/provincial/territorial) and policy (CRNNS and employer).
+1.7 Document client care as required by federal and provincial legislation, regulations and organizational policies.

-1.7 Maintain, store and transfer client health records according to legislation/regulation (federal/provincial/territorial), professional standards and relevant policies.
+1.9 Maintain, store and transfer personal health information and client health records according to federal and provincial legislation, regulations and organizational policies.

 1.10 Engage in education and professional development activities to maintain their competence.